Warwickshire County Championship 2026 preview: Everything you need to know

 Warwickshire Season Preview: Transfers and fixtures

-Warwickshire are likely to maintain a flexible overseas strategy.
-Last season saw Tom Latham, Will Young and Corey Rocchiccioli rotate through the squad, and Webster’s return brings some continuity.
-There is still scope for short-term additions depending on conditions and squad needs.
+Warwickshire are likely to maintain a flexible overseas strategy, having rotated players last season depending on conditions and availability.
+Tom Latham, Will Young and Corey Rocchiccioli all featured at different points, and Webster’s return brings some continuity to that approach.

-Later in the summer, Edgbaston hosts Sussex and Nottinghamshire in August.
+Later in the summer, Edgbaston hosts Sussex and Nottinghamshire in August, fixtures that could prove significant in the table.
 The campaign ends with a demanding travel schedule, including trips to Hampshire, Glamorgan and Essex, before a final home match against Leicestershire.

 Verdict: Can Warwickshire turn draws into wins?